 Similar to previous years, staff do not recommend any changes to the farm property class current tax ratio of 0.25.
 However, as outlined later in this report, Council adopted two optional subclasses for farm properties with small-scale on-farm business activities in 2018.
-This could provide 2020 tax relief to some farm properties from the current taxation at the commercial and industrial tax rates.
-In 2018, MPAC completed a review of farm properties and did not identified any eligible small-scale on-farm business within Haldimand County at that time.
-Further, the returned roll for 2020 taxation does not identify any properties within these subclasses.
+This could provide 2022 tax relief to some farm properties from the current taxation at the commercial and industrial tax rates.
+In 2018, MPAC completed a review of farm properties and did not identify any eligible small-scale on-farm business within Haldimand County at that time.
+Subsequently, the adjusted returned roll for 2022 taxation identified one commercial property within these subclasses.